mbehr11/mbehr11/README.md

 - 👋 Hi, I’m morgan behr
-- 👀 I’m interested in junior level job opportunities as a Data Analyst or Business Analyst.
+- 👀 I’m interested in Mid level job opportunities as a Data Analyst or Business Analyst.
 - 🌱 I have graduated with a certficate from the Data Analytics at the University of Denver Bootcamp.
 As well as, a Data Analytic course from General Assembly.
 - I am going back to school to obtain my certificate in project management, in addition to Power BI.
 - 👀 I have experience with contract roles working in Snowflake, SQL, Amazon AWS, Microsoft Excel/SQL, Tableau, VENA Solutions, ETL, and Machine Learning.
 I have been a backend developer, and front-end developer and in reporting roles.